andrew henderson menu

 What Is the Total Population of Malta

-Establishing tax residency in Malta comes with a range of tax benefits for nomads and non-doms alike.
-Previously, high net worth individuals could apply for special tax status in Malta.
+Becoming a Malta tax resident comes with a range of tax benefits for nomads and non-doms alike.
+Previously, high-net-worth individuals could apply for special tax status in Malta.

-However, the HNWI Rules no longer apply.
-They have been superseded by the Residence Programme and the Global Residence Programme Rules.
+However, the High-Net-Worth Individual (HNWI) Rules no longer apply.
+They have been superseded by the Residence Program and the Global Residence Program Rules.

-The main benefit of becoming a Maltese tax resident through either the Residence Programme or Global Residence Programme (we will discuss the differences in the requirements section below, along with the Nomad Residence Permit) is becoming eligible for a remittance basis of taxation.
+The main benefit of becoming a Malta tax resident through either the Residence Program or Global Residence Program (we will discuss the differences in the requirements section below, along with the Nomad Residence Permit) is becoming eligible for a remittance basis of taxation.

 Remittance-based taxation means a 15% flat tax on any foreign income remitted to Malta by those not ordinarily resident in the country.